mattwach/tinygo_picocalc/README.md

 ## Flashing New Code

-Flashing a Pico installed in a PicoCalc was not made as convenient as it could have been.
-Some people created some advanced solutions with 3D printing, etc.
-Here I present a simple hack.
+Flashing a Pico installed in a PicoCalc is not convenient as there is no direct access to the boot button.
+Some people created some advanced case mods with 3D printing, etc.  Here I present a simple hack.

 First, I superglued a SMD button to the Pico and soldered a jumper wire to the reset pin, like this: